 The Securities and Exchange Act of 1934 created the Securities and Exchange Commission (SEC), which is the federal agency charged with ensuring compliance and enforcement of federal securities laws.
 The SEC has the power to investigate those suspected of committing securities fraud and other violations of securities law.

-One commonly cited federal law prohibits many types of securities fraud and provides the basis for private investors’ securities fraud lawsuits.
+One commonly cited federal law prohibits many types of securities fraud.
 It is located at 17 C.F.R. § 240.10b-5 and is often referred to simply as Rule 10b-5.

 Rule 10b-5 addresses one of the most common types of securities fraud: broker misrepresentation or omission.
 Federal law prohibits a person from misrepresenting or omitting material facts in connection with the sale of a security.
 One example of important material information is the risk associated with a particular investment.
 Should a broker misrepresent the risk of a potential investment to a client, the broker may have violated Rule 10b-5.